pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 This field only displays products with a "Default duration" as defined in the product settings, on the "Resource requirements" tab.
 See [Creating a product for scheduling](resources-and-scheduling.md#creating-a-product-for-scheduling) for information on how to add resource requirements for a product.

-Use the field "Search raster" to define the degree of precision for the search.
-Then, click the :btn:Continue: button.
+Click the :btn:Continue: button.

 ![Page titled 'Quick entry 2/4', displaying a selection of 'Available times', as well as options for 'Start time', 'Product', 'Show publicly' and 'Create order'.](../assets/screens/resources-scheduling/quick-entry2.png "Quick entry 2/4")

 Choose a starting time for your date by selecting it under "Available times" or entering it under "Start time". pretix will only suggest times for which it has stored information that sufficient resources are available.
 You can still enter any other time manually, even if pretix has no record of available resources at that time.
-If you selected multiple products on the previous page, use "Product" to choose a specific product.
+If you selected multiple products on the previous page, use the "Product" drop-down menu to choose a specific product.
+If you selected only a single product, then pretix will carry that selection over to the drop-down menu.

 If check the box next to "Show publicly", then the setting "Show in lists" for this date will be activated and your shop's calendar and list views will display this date to costumers.
 Uncheck this box if you do not want the date to be visible to all visitors of your online shop.